ProjetsPL/treehouse-theme/collections/_posts/us/6-simple-tricks-to-make-your-orchids-look-splendid.md

 How to prune orchid?
 {% endfaqQuestion %}

-{% faqAnswer %}
-Prune the orchid right above the third bud.
+{% faqAnswer %} Prune the orchid right above the third bud.
 Most species require trimming the flowers when they finish blooming.
-Pay attention to the type of orchid you own, as some types do not like pruning.
+Pay attention to the type of the orchid you own, as some types do not like pruning at all.

 {% endfaqAnswer %}

 {% endfaqItem %}